jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 #### Multicast

-{{RFC7252}} registers one IPv4 and one IPv6 address each for the purpose of CoAP multicast.
+{{!RFC7252}} registers one IPv4 and one IPv6 address each for the purpose of CoAP multicast.
 All CoAP Nodes can be addressed at "224.0.1.187" and at "FF0X::FD".
 Multicast could also be used to discover all Manufacturer descriptions in a subnet.

-The example in Link-Format {{RFC6690}} is:
+The example in Link-Format {{?RFC6690}} is:

 ~~~
 GET coap://[FF0X::FE]/.well-known/core?rt=mud
 ~~~

-The same example in in CoRAL ({{I-D.ietf-core-coral}}, {{I-D.hartke-t2trg-coral-reef}}) is:
+The same example in in CoRAL ({{?I-D.ietf-core-coral}}, {{?I-D.hartke-t2trg-coral-reef}}) is:

 ~~~
 REQ: GET coap://[FF0X::FE]/.well-known/core?rt=mud